Braddock's Defeat: The Battle of the Monongahela and the Road to Revolution

-Braddock's Defeat: The Battle of the Monongahela and the Road to Revolution is a 2015 book by David L. Preston and published by Oxford University Press.
+Braddock's Defeat: The Battle of the Monongahela and the Road to Revolution is a 2015 book by David L. Preston and published by Oxford University Press that details the events around the Battle of the Monongahela.

 Awards

 It was the 2015 recipient of the Guggenheim-Lehrman Prize in Military History.

 It was also the 2016 recipient of the Distinguished Book Award from the Society for Military History.